will-sloan/L3_G1_Lab4/README.md

 ```

 ### GitHub and git tasks
-1. Open at least 2 issues
+1. Open at least 2 issues and assign a label to it
 2. self-assign 2 issues
 3. Create a new branch to work on the assigned issues
 4. Commit your changes to your current branch